What We Do

-Allied is a sponsor for “Newspapers in Education”, a project of the Indiana Gazette.
+Allied is a sponsor for ‘Newspapers in Education’, a student education project of the Indiana Gazette and Somerset Daily American.

 Allied Milk just got a Milking Cow

 To take to events across Pennsylvania and Maryland…Oh wow, dairy farmers have a milking cow?
 Who’d a known?
 Well, this isn’t your average milking cow, it’s like a robotic cow, that mooos, and that you can milk.
 We have two cows that cover the state.
 If you want us to bring our cows to your school or event please call our office.
 You can learn to milk a real cow with this.
 Amazing!

 On Saturday, August 5th, Allied Milk participated in WITF’s annual event called Ready Set Go Kindergarten (RSGK) at the Public Media Center in Harrisburg PA